Effects of modified atmospheres on lab-grown fungi cultures.

 The standard gas blending solution used for culture application consists of 3 single-channel mass flow controllers (usually calibrated for nitrogen, oxygen and carbon dioxide), which work independently from each other.
 All mass flow controllers are connected to an external control unit, used to blend the mixture and to manage the mixture settings (i.e. the relative amount of each compound in the gaseous phase).
 This standard hardware configuration demands a considerable amount of laboratory space, resulting inappropriate in case of installation under fume hoods, and the mixture parameters changes are often laborious, making it almost impossible to work with culture conditions that require dynamic mixture adjustments.

-The MCQ solution for gas mixing applications is the MCQ Gas Blender Series.
-The Gas Blender Series are professional instruments designed for high precision up to 6 components mixture blending.
-The MCQ ensures a precision of 1% of the setpoint, a repeatability of 0,16% of the reading value and a 50 ms (500 ms for Gas Blender 2-3-4-6000 Series) response time for setpoint changes (currently the fastest on the market).
-The Gas Blender Series requires no external control unit, for all the mixture parameters and other gas settings can be managed by the user with the MCQ Gas Mixer Manager, the software specifically created to access all the Gas Blender features.
-The software only requires a desktop or a laptop computer compatible with any Windows operating systems starting from Windows XP.
+The MCQ Instruments solution for gas mixing applications is the MCQ Gas Blender Series.
+The Gas Blender Series are professional Gas Mixers designed for high precision up to 6 components mixture blending.
+The MCQ Instruments ensures a precision of 1% of the setpoint, a repeatability of 0,16% of the reading value and a 50 ms (500 ms for Gas Blender 2-3-4-6000 Series) response time for setpoint changes (currently the fastest on the market).
+The Gas Blender Series requires no external control unit, for all the mixture parameters, gas flow meter control, and other gas settings can be managed by the user with the MCQ Gas Mixture Creator Software, the SOFTWARE specifically created to access all the Gas Mixer features.
+The software only requires a desktop or a laptop computer compatible with any Windows operating systems starting from Windows XP (or touch screen for the latest products).

 • Hardware Configuration

-An example of MCQ Gas Blender Series hardware configuration is represented in the image.
-The instrument works with dry, non-aggressive gases.
+An example of MCQ Gas Blender Series hardware configuration is represented in the image below.
+The gas mixer works with dry, non-aggressive gases.
 The gas sources can be both pure or mixtures (in our example pure gases have been chosen for simplicity).
-The gas cylinders are connected to the instrument through 6 mm diameter tubes and a check valve is installed on each line as backflow prevention device.
+The gas cylinders are connected to the instrument through 6 mm diameter tubes and a check valve is installed on each line as back-flow prevention device.
 Each gas media is connected and controlled by a dedicated channel of the Gas Blender.
-Another 6 mm tube finally connects the instrument to the working system in which the experiment takes place.
+Another 6 mm tube finally connects the gas mixer to the working system in which the experiment takes place.
 A PC is connected to the Gas Blender through a simple USB connection.
-All the instruments features and the gas mixture properties can then be managed with the Gas Mixer Manager software.
+All the instruments features and the gas mixture properties can then be managed with the Gas Mixture Creator Software with fully automation.